mazetoken/mminer/README.md

 `npm i`

-_*Ignore warnings (if any appears).
+_*Ignore errors/warnings (if any appears).
 Do not run npm audit fix !_

+Leave PowerShell (no need to close it).
 Open windows explorer (no need to close PowerShell) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
 Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank /no url (or paste BCHD_GRPC_URL="..." if you know any).
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file

 Go back to PowerShell and type command:

 `npm start`

-_*Txid will be downloaded first (it may take a while) and then mining will start_
+_*Txids will be downloaded first (it may take a while) and then mining will start_

 _*Press Ctrl C and type Y if you want to stop the the miner_

 #### Mining on Android phone with Kali Linux

-_*You may need 2GB ram_
+_*You may need 2GB RAM, but you can try with less RAM_

 _*It was tested on an old Android 7 phone_